-This is Day 14 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can still do the tasks in your own time.
+This is Day 14 of the 14-Day Kindness Challenge where you practice kindness for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Kindness Challenge tasks and posts.

 Final Task… NOT.
 One More Task, Coming Up.

 While today is the last official act of kindness, it is NOT the last task of the challenge.
 We still have a roundup post coming up tomorrow, where all of us will wrap up our conclusions about the Kindness Challenge, what we have learned from it, and how we plan to integrate kindness in our lives moving forward.

 In the meantime, get moving on the remaining kindness tasks you have not completed, and mingle with the other participants in the comments section!

 - Day 0: Get at least ONE Friend / Family Member to Join the Challenge! | 33 Comments

 - Day 1: Give a Hug to Everyone You See! | 92 Comments

 - Day 2: Give Up Your Seat To Someone | 49 Comments